-Hotels are investing the sensory friendly rooms to create a better customer experience for their guests.
+Sensory friendly hotels are investing in sensory friendly rooms to create a better customer experience for their guests.

 Hotel Port aux Basques